-Constipation: 6 Hints to Help You Return to Regular Bowel Movements
+Constipation: 6 Tips to Help You Return to Regular Bowel Movements

 If you’re constipated, simple fixes like drinking more water and eating more fiber may help.
 Here’s how to know when it’s time to see a doctor.

 You’re bloated and blocked.
 You strain on the toilet, but … nothing.
 You’re constipated.